kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ```

 As mentioned previously, the main features being added here are (1) the ability
-to include a set of mixins in a device or capacity pool definition, (2) the
+to include a set of mixins in a device or counter set definition, (2) the
 ability to express that multiple devices draw from the same pool of capacity, so
 allocation of one device might make other devices unallocatable, and (3) the
 ability to define multi-host devices.